btclib-org/btclib/docs/README.rst

 =========================================

-Sphinx is a powerful documentation generator that has many great features for writing technical documentation including:
+Sphinx is a powerful documentation generator that has many great features for writing technical documentation.

 Quick start
 -----------